 • Promotion of the Head Teacher’s reading competition

-• Library and year group book clubs
+• Library book clubs

 Literacy Curriculum